Hamza-Bouhelal/cypress-fs/README.md

 #### `cy.fsCopyFile({ path, newPath, mode })`

-Copies a file from one location to another. - `path` - The path to the file to copy. - `newPath` - The path to the new file. - `mode` - The mode to apply to the new file.
+Copies a file from one location to another.
+- `path` - The path to the file to copy.
+- `newPath` - The path to the new file.
+- `mode` - The mode to apply to the new file,refer to [fs](https://nodejs.org/api/fs.html) for more details.

 #### `cy.fsFileExists(path)`

-Checks if a file exists. - `path` - The path to the file to check.
+Checks if a file exists.
+- `path` - The path to the file to check.

 #### `cy.fsReadFile(path, options)`

-Reads the contents of a file. - `path` - The path to the file to read. - `options` - The options to use when reading the file.
+Reads the contents of a file.
+- `path` - The path to the file to read.
+- `options` - The options to use when reading the file.

 #### `cy.fsWriteFile(path, content, options)`

-Writes content to a file. - `path` - The path to the file to write to. - `content` - The content to write to the file. - `options` - The options to use when writing the file.
+Writes content to a file.
+- `path` - The path to the file to write to.
+- `content` - The content to write to the file.
+- `options` - The options to use when writing the file.

 #### `cy.fsDeleteFile(path)`

-Deletes a file. - `path` - The path to the file to delete.
+Deletes a file.
+- `path` - The path to the file to delete.

 #### `cy.fsCreateDirectory(path, options)`

-Creates a directory. - `path` - The path to the directory to create. - `options` - The options to use when creating the directory.
+Creates a directory.
+- `path` - The path to the directory to create.
+- `options` - The options to use when creating the directory.

 #### `cy.fsDeleteDirectory(path, options)`

-Deletes a directory. - `path` - The path to the directory to delete. - `options` - The options to use when deleting the directory.
+Deletes a directory.
+- `path` - The path to the directory to delete.
+- `options` - The options to use when deleting the directory.

 #### `cy.fsChmod({ path, mode })`

-Changes the mode of a file. - `path` - The path to the file to change the mode of. - `mode` - The mode to apply to the file.
+Changes the permissions of a file.
+- `path` - The path to the file to change the permissions of.
+- `mode` - The mode to apply to the file, refer to [fs](https://nodejs.org/api/fs.html) for more details.

 #### `cy.fsAppendFile({ path, content })`

-Appends content to a file. - `path` - The path to the file to append to. - `content` - The content to append to the file.
+Appends content to a file.
+- `path` - The path to the file to append to.
+- `content` - The content to append to the file.

 #### `cy.fsRename({ path, newPath })`

-Renames a file. - `path` - The path to the file to rename. - `newPath` - The new path for the file.
+Renames a file.
+- `path` - The path to the file to rename.
+- `newPath` - The new path for the file.

 #### `cy.fsDirExists(path)`

-Checks if a directory exists. - `path` - The path to the directory to check.
+Checks if a directory exists.
+- `path` The path to the directory to check.

 ### Note